moccalotto/kaos/_brainstorms/farout.md

 ## Timeline

 In the year 2021, a not-so-distant (about 35 light years away) solar system was found to have at least two planets in the Goldilocks region.
 One was a super earth (1.9g), and the other a bit less dense than earth (.8g).
 Upon further investigation, researchers found a number of other planets and moons in the system - most of which seemed to be rich in rare minerals and ores.
 Since it was not feasible to travel 30 LY, this info was marked as interesting, and duly archived.
 The system was popularly called NuSol.

 In 2029, generation 1 fusion reactors went online.
 At this point, 5th and 6th generation fission breeder and LIFTR plants were online, producing lots of power and only a little waste.
 These plants had been built in order to satisfy the growing need for electrical power, caused by increase in battery powered transportation.

-In 2031, serious space mining operations had begun.
-With the aid of self-replicating factories installed on the asteroids, and autonomous space engines, asteroids were mined, and the ore transported to low earth orbit and then programmed to safely "land" in or near oceans.

-In 2036, brain-machine-interfaces had become good enough to allow fully locked-in patients to experience life in a virtual reality world.
+In 2030, brain-machine-interfaces had become good enough to allow fully locked-in patients to experience life in a virtual reality world.
 A number of VR worlds were created; the most important of these worlds were called Auther (a contraction of "augmented" and "ether"), which simulated the real world to some extent.
 People in the real world would be able to interact with those only present in the virtual part of the world via augment reality goggles, their Smart Agents, or similar devices.

+In 2031, tentative space mining operations began with the aid of self-replicating factories installed on the asteroids, and autonomous space engines, asteroids were mined, and the ore transported to low earth orbit and then programmed to safely "land" in or near oceans.

 In 2038, generation 2 fusion reactors went online.
 These could power ships and even airplanes.

+In 2040 to 2041 the USA experienced a brutal civil uprising and war.
+Effectively, the Bible Belt became its own nation called The Sanctified States of America (SSA).
+The SSA became a Theocratic police state with a large military.
+Former states that are now part of the SSA: Alabama, Louisiana, Tennessee, Mississippi, Oklahoma, Texas, Kentucky, Arkansas, West Virginia, South Carolina, Georgia, North Carolina, Missouri, Ohio, Virginia, and South Dakota.
+In order to avoid further conflict, the remaining states of the US chose the name Allied States of North America.

-In the year 2041, the Chinese Space Administration (CSA), in conjunction with a number of Chinese and Indian universities developed a new space drive, called the ICA drive.
+In 2041, the Chinese Space Administration (CSA), in conjunction with a number of Chinese and Indian universities developed a new space drive, called the ICA drive.
 This drive created extreme thrust with very little propellant consumption.
 All it needed was a source of energy large enough - this could best be achieved with fusion.
 Fission was also possible, but it required a larger fuel payload.